-While it is infeasible to create a comprehensive mapping of which linguistic cues to use and which not, we discuss recommendations that arise from the work surveyed.
-For example, \citet{wilson_moore_2017} recommend that developers calibrate vocal features such as pitch and pitch shimmer to produce synthesised voices that people recognise as non-human.
+Thus, while it is infeasible to comprehensively map which linguistic cues to use or avoid, we discuss recommendations that arise from prior work.
+For example, \citet{wilson_moore_2017} recommend that developers produce synthesised voices that people recognise as non-human by calibrating mean pitch and pitch shimmer.
 In an analysis of reviews of commercial voice assistants, \citet{volkel_2020} find that the big five personality traits~\cite{de2000big} do not adequately describe user expectations of systems' `personalities'.
-The only consistently desired trait was agreeableness, as users expect that systems react promptly and reliably to queries~\cite{volkel_2020}.
+The only consistently desired trait was agreeableness, as users expect prompt and reliable responses to queries~\cite{volkel_2020}.
 Thus, imbuing voice assistants and dialogue systems with humanlike personality traits does not ensure alignment with people's expectation of system behaviour.
-We therefore recommend that designers and developers forego embedding humanlike personality traits in dialogue systems.
+We therefore recommend that designers and developers reassess the utility of embedding humanlike personality traits in dialogue systems.

-\paragraph{Avoid anthropomorphic system description} Irrespective of any actual humanlike qualities that dialogue systems might possess, there is widespread public confusion surrounding the nature and abilities of current automated language technologies.
-This confusion extends from children~\citep{andries-robertson-2023-alexa} to adults (including some journalists, policymakers, and business people) that are convinced, on the one hand, of humanity's imminent enslavement to super-intelligent artificial agents (to the neglect of actual harms already being propagated by technological systems), or, on the other, that they provide super-human solutions to the world's problems~\citep{hunger-2023-unhype,klein-2023-ai}.
+\paragraph{Avoid Anthropomorphic System Description} Irrespective of any `humanlike' qualities that dialogue systems might possess, there is widespread public confusion surrounding the nature and abilities of current language technologies.
+This confusion extends from children~\citep{andries-robertson-2023-alexa} to adults (including some journalists, policymakers, and business people) who are convinced, on the one hand, of humanity's imminent enslavement to `super-intelligent artificial agents' (to the neglect of actual harms already propagated by technological systems), or, on the other, that such systems provide super-human solutions to the world's problems~\citep{hunger-2023-unhype,klein-2023-ai}.